Open-Systems-Pharmacology/QSPC-Satellite-OSPS-Workshops/README.md

-# OSP Suite Workshops at QSP Conference in Leiden, Netherlands
+# OSP Suite Workshops at QSP Conference in Leiden, Netherlands (April 21st and 25th, 2020)

 ## Two 1-Day PK-Sim® &amp; MoBi® workshops on PBPK and PBPK-based QSP